Fraser Tartan Shawl Knitting Pattern

 The Fraser tartan shawl knits up quickly and the simple design makes for a relaxing and enjoyable knit.

-- The shawl is worked flat in back and forth rows.
+- The shawl is worked flat in back-and-forth rows.

 - The first stitch of each row is slipped to create a clean selvedge edge.